arzwa/InfGenetics/doc/paper/response.md

 contribution of mutation to genetic variance ($\mu V_m$) in tetraploids is larger than in diploids.

+I have added a note in the discussion regarding mutation and why I have ignored it.

 >In the intro providing empirical examples of polyploid establishment in peripheral habitats would broaden readership and connections to the literature.
 Also, reviewing empirical work on the genetics of adaptation to